K-Wu/pytorch-direct_dgl/README.md

 Since we modify the source code of PyTorch, our implementation cannot be installed through well-known tools like `pip`.
 To compile and install the modified version of our code, please follow [this](https://github.com/K-Wu/pytorch-direct/tree/e2d0a3366145d0df4577797a5b2117c69271009c#from-source).

 ### DGL
-We support dgl 0.6.1， 0.7.1.
+We support dgl 0.6.1, 0.7.1.

 We can install dgl easily by
 ```
 pip install https://data.dgl.ai/wheels/dgl_cu113-0.7.1-cp38-cp38-manylinux1_x86_64.whl
 ```
-refer https://data.dgl.ai/wheels/repo.html for your environment version
+refer to https://data.dgl.ai/wheels/repo.html for your environment version

 We can also build from source.
 Firstly, we need to update the submodule.
 ```